e4st-dev/E4ST.jl/docs/src/types/policy.md

 $n$ is the maximum age of the generator to qualify for the PTC \
 We adjust this calculation to account for the fact that the simulation represents half way through the year.
 This means adding 0.5 to the year values to adjust the NPV for half way through the year.

+Note (10/5/2025): The  PTC capex adjustment is no longer used, but leaving this documentation for reference.

 $$\sum_{i=1}^l x / \left(1+r \right)^{i+0.5} = \sum_{j=m+1}^n p / \left(1+r \right)^{j+0.5}$$

 $$x \left( \frac{1- \left(\frac{1}{1+r}\right)^{l+0.5}}{1 - \left(\frac{1}{1+r}\right)^{1.5}}\right) = p \left( \frac{1- \left(\frac{1}{1+r}\right)^{n+0.5}}{1 - \left(\frac{1}{1+r}\right)^{m+1.5}}\right)$$